rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > - It'll help when tuning algorithms or build systems whose memory usage may depend on the number of CPUs present.
 > - It'll help with prioritization around whether to make something go faster by throwing more CPUs at it or by optimizing on the same number of CPUs.
 > - It'll help avoid assumptions that rust developers might otherwise make about how universal the caliber of hardware they have is.
+> TODO: Any concern about respondents who are completing the survey from a different device than that which they use to program?
+> Should we provide an out?
+(Leave blank if unsure or information not available.)

 ### Which operating systems do you develop Rust software for?